solidi/writing/62-listening-alone-on-the-internet.md

 ## Social Post

-A short write-up on growing up to easy #access to #music has led to my love of #electronic #music.
-The #Internet has led me to a #comfortable #solitude.
+Growing up on easy #access to #music has led to my love of #electronica.
+The #Internet placed me in #comfortable #solitude.
+Here is a short write-up of my #experience.

-#change, #society, #culture
+#change, #society, #culture, #future

 [url](https://medium.com/@solidi/listening-alone-on-the-internet-91904956162)